enfieldcat/ESP32_miniThrottle/README.md

 Use a serial terminal to connect to a "console" which will allow WiFi networks to be defined.
 Up to 4 networks can be defined.
 The serial terminal can also be used to define the locomotive roster and turnouts when using a direct connection to DCC++.

-The serial terminal runs at 115200, 8 bits, no parity, 1 stop bit.
+The serial terminal to console runs at 115200, 8 bits, no parity, 1 stop bit.
 Line terminator is line feed (LF) character.
 Run "help summary" at prompt to get list of configuration commands.

+If using serial direct to DCC++ a second serial port is opened for this and also runs at 115200 bits per second.

 For hardware configuration and setting of default values, edit miniThrottle.h - these should not change over time.
 Configurable settings are stored in Non Volatile memory.